75mm-studio/security/docs/guest.md

 - basic security education for visitors:
 	- It is banned to use USB and external hard disk.
 	- If a visitor needs to use a laptop for the Business reason, security seal shall be attached to it.
-	- If a visitor needs to use private devices such as a laptop, the visitor may use guest Wifi.
+	- If a visitor needs to use private devices such as a laptop, the visitor may use guest WIFI.
 	- In the case of having a meeting for the purpose of business, NDA shall be drawn up in advance.
 - If a visitor is closely related to Project, Company confirms the identity by identification card on the visitor's first visit.
 	- Validate identifications are as follow.